Champ-Dog/Coffee-Companion/README.md

 ### Save
 The Coffee Companion is primarily a tool to store information about coffees.
 Users 'create' a new entry with the origin and name of a particular bean.
 Additional information can then be attached to that entry to store recipes and cupping notes.
 This information is stored between sessions in a seperate file.

 **Technical**: A custom Coffee class has been created to contain information about particular coffees.
 Each coffee stored in the app is a new Coffee class instance.
-This class has attributes to store origin, name, and cupping notes (as highlight, minimise, and tactile).
+This class has attributes to store `@origin`, `@name`, and cupping notes (as `@highlight`, `@minimise`, and `@tactile`).

 A Recipes module is included with the Coffee to add a recipes attribute, where seperate recipes can be stored as arrays.
 This has been seperated from the Coffee class for both conceptual and functional reasons.
 Conceptually, a brewing recipe is not an inherent attribute of a given coffee, unlike it's origin, name, flavour, and mouthfeel.
 Functionally, recipes need to be handled differently to other attributes.

-A given Coffee object is intended to hold several recipes, which need to be kept separate.
-A collection of flavour descriAdditionally, the ordering of a given recipe also needs to be preserved, both to comply with coffee industry convention of describing a recipe as Dose, Yield, Time, TDS, EXT; and to successfully summarise the range of values across each stored recipe.
+The values of the other attributes of a Coffee object are still useful to the user in a variety of formats: a collection of flavour descriptors stored in a one- or multi-dimensional array, or becoming disordered, is unlikely to impact meaning when displayed as text to the user.
+However, an object is expected to store multiple recipes, which quickly become meaningless when not kept distinct.
+As such, `@recipes` needs to be maintained as a two-dimensional array, with each housed array a separate recipe.
+The ordering of a given recipe also needs to be preserved, both to comply with coffee industry convention of describing recipes as Dose, Yield, Time, TDS, EXT; and to successfully summarise the range of values across each stored recipe.

+The Coffee class includes a class attribute `@@coffees`, an Array that self-populates when a Coffee class object is instantiated.
+A class method is included to return the values stored in this Array, allowing for all extant Coffee objects to be easily exported in .json format.
+This allows for coffees to be saved between sessions, by exporting when the program is closed; and on startup parsing the saved file and instantiating new Coffee objects based on the returned data.

 ### Search
 The Coffee Companion allows users to search against stored coffees by either name (for a specific coffee) or origin (to show all coffees from a region).

+**Technical**
+As the Coffee class contains a self-populating record of all class instances (`@@coffees`), it is possible to search through all extant Coffee objects.
+Two custom methods are included in the class, calling `.select` against `@@coffees` to return matches based on `@origin`, or `@name`, respectively.

 ### Edit
 User can edit or remove stored information about a coffee, or remove a coffee entirely if it is no longer relevant.

+**Technical**

 ### Summarise
 The Coffee Companion will summarise key information about a coffee, for quick reference or reporting.
 Summaries will show the recipe range for a coffee, along with stored flavour descriptors, in an easy to read format.